WPFreighter/wp-freighter/readme.md

     *   **Shared:** All sites share plugins, themes, and uploads (Single `/wp-content/`).
     *   **Hybrid:** Shared plugins and themes, but unique uploads for every site (Standardized stack, unique content).
     *   **Dedicated:** Completely unique `/wp-content/` directory for every site (Full isolation).
-*   **One-Click Cloning** - Clone your main site or *any* existing stacked site to a new environment.
+*   **One-Click Cloning** - Clone your main site or *any* existing tenant site to a new environment.
 Perfect for staging or testing.
-*   **Domain Mapping** - Map unique custom domains to specific stacked sites or use the parent domain for easy access.
+*   **Domain Mapping** - Map unique custom domains to specific tenant sites or use the parent domain for easy access.
 *   **Magic Login** - Generate one-time auto-login links to jump between site dashboards instantly.
 *   **Zero-Config Sandbox** - Safely troubleshoot maintenance issues by cloning your live site to a sandbox piggybacked onto your existing installation.
 *   **Secure Context Switching** - Intelligent session management ensures admins can move between sites securely.